Tell people you’re getting out of debt, and chances are someone will ask if you’ve heard of Dave Ramsey’s 7 Baby Steps.

 Baby Step 3b: Saving for a down payment on a house.

-This isn’t an “official” baby step, but Dave’s site does mention it.
+This isn’t an “official” baby step — so some people call it the secret baby step — but Dave’s site does mention it.
 I’m really not sure why it’s listed as step 3b and not step 4b.
 I suspect it’s because a lot of people get out of debt because they want to buy a house.

 It’s pretty common to want to buy a house, discover you need to improve your credit, and then hit upon paying down debt as a way to do that.
 (Paying off debt can help you improve your credit score.)